GETTING SET UP

 If you do not use your desk regularly, you will be assigned to the hotdesk room, Stanner Room 2.37.

-If you go on fieldwork for four (4) months or more and we need the space, you will be asked to clear your desk.
+If you go on fieldwork or leave for three (3) months or more and we need the space, you will be asked to clear your desk.
 Although we will try to hold your desk for you, if we need it, we will assign it to someone else and then provide you with a new allocation upon your return.

 If you have submitted your PhD and have not yet had the thesis passed, you may be moved to the hotdesk room.
 This will allow you to continue working at Crawford.
 We will try to keep you at your old desk for as long as possible, but this cannot be guaranteed.

 If you organise a swap amongst yourselves, then great!
 Just let us know so we can try to make it happen.